-1. Outside air supply: Remove the cover from ash clean out in your existing fireplace.
+- 1. Outside air supply: Remove the cover from ash clean out in your existing fireplace.
 Place a rodent screen in place of the cover.
 Install the Insert as described in the "Installation" section, making sure not to cover the opening of the air inlet.
-When installation is complete, seal surround to fireplace face and anywhere else air may enter.
-This will ensure combustion air is drawn from outside the house and into the intake on the bottom of the appliance.

-Room air supply: The unit is designed to draw air for combustion in through the bottom of the unit.
+When installation is complete, seal surround to fireplace and anywhere else air may enter.
+This will ensure combustion air is drawn from outside the house and into the intake on the bottom of the appliance. - 2.
+Room air supply: Combustion Air will be drawn from the room through the front of the unit.